Can Kids Swimwear Be Ethical?

 A retailer may suggest their products are made sustainably, but what does sustainably or ethically made really mean?

 Many retailers operate within long extended supply chains with many different 3rd parties operating within that chain.
 It is a challenge for the retailer to have visibility of their whole supply chain while taking some level of responsibility for what goes on in it.
 It is not impossible to track your supply chain and make it visible, but it is costly and time consuming which is why some brands/retailers don't do it.
-In these circumstances it is extremely difficult to understand or get to the truth, as data collection has not been carried out, Monitoring of the supplychain has not been undertaken, particularly if it appears to add no value to the end product.
+In these circumstances it is extremely difficult to understand or get to the truth, as data collection has not been carried out, Monitoring of the supplychain has not been undertaken, particularly if it appears to add no value to the end product, and costs are challenged as the consumer does not want to pay for the additional cost.

 Transparency, robust systems and regular monitoring are vital for any ethical business.